 Stage Four: And Our Winner Is…

-The winner of the poll will be contacted to be that month’s ‘Volunteer of the Month’, who’ll receive a prize, publicity and an invitation to the Essex County FA’s 2020 Awards Evening.
+The winner of the poll will be contacted to be that month’s ‘Volunteer of the Month’!

 Follow the #CelebrateEssex hashtag on Twitter to keep track of the competition!
-To find out more about volunteering in grassroots Essex football, click on the 'Volunteers' tab above, follow @EssexCountyFA on Twitter and search for ‘EssexFootball’ on Facebook.
+To find out more about volunteering in grassroots Essex football, browse the 'Volunteers' menu above, follow @EssexCountyFA on Twitter and search for ‘EssexFootball’ on Facebook.

 #CelebrateEssex Terms and Conditions